Home

 » physical, developmental/mental disability

-The above list reflects that ANYONE can be a target.
+This list reflects that ANYONE can be a target.
 Boys and girls are equally likely to be victims.

 As a violence and abuse prevention educator, I often hear from people that their school does not have a bullying problem.
 This is simply not true.
 Perhaps liability issues enter into the mix, or perhaps they really do believe the claim.
 The following statistics dispel that claim:

-This last statistic shows a huge discrepancy, and tells us that teachers are unaware of how prevalent the problem is in schools.
+The last statistic above shows a huge discrepancy, and tells us that teachers are unaware of how prevalent the problem is in schools.
 If teachers are unaware of the problem, they are not in a position to intervene.
 Without intervention, bullies do not stop the behaviour.
 Left unchecked, the behaviour eventually escalates to harassment.

-Bullying vs Harassment (B & H):
+Bullying vs Harassment

 The difference between B & H is in the age of the people involved, and the legal ramifications of each.